-IMPORTANT: Be sure to back-up evenly to avoid serious damage to the transport wheels and/or the hydraulic system.
+MPORTANT: Be sure to back-up evenly to avoid serious damage to the transport wheels.

-4. As wings are almost fully opened, FULLY ROTATE the end wheels into field position BEFORE completely open.
+As wings are almost fully opened, FULLY ROTATE the end wheels into field position BEFORE completely open.

 Activate the LATCH hydraulics to fully secure the truss arms into place.
 Make sure truss arm LATCHES ARE FULLY ENGAGED before lowering harrow sections into field position.